-(b) Judicial Recusal.
+(b) Judicial Recusal or Disqualification.

-In the event of a judicial recusal, another judge will be assigned to the case through the random selection case assignment system described in section 83-2(a) of this rule.
-If all judges recuse themselves, the Chief Judge of the court will request the Chief Judge of the Tenth Circuit Court of Appeals to assign a judge from another district within the circuit to hear the matter.
+In the event of a judicial recusal or disqualification, another judge will be assigned to the case through the automated system described in DUCivR 83-2(a).
+If all judges recuse or are disqualified, the Chief Judge will request that the Chief Judge of the Tenth Circuit Court of Appeals assign the case to a judge from another district.

-(c) Emergency Matters.
+(c) Emergency Circumstances.